-The problem, though, is that these issues tend to look and feel fairly similar, so determining how to treat them on your own can feel next-to impossible.
+The problem, though, is that these issues tend to look and feel fairly similar, so determining how to treat them on your own can feel next to impossible.
 To solve this sitch once and for all, I chatted with Austin-based dermatologist Ted Lain, MD on how to tell the difference between the most common causes of itchy armpits and exactly what you can do to deal with 'em.
 Read on for everything you need to know about the bumps under your arms.
+(And head here if you're also wondering why do armpits smell?)

 What it looks like: If you've ever panic-shaven your armpits on your way out the door, you likely know the deal with razor burn.
 It's lots of small, pink bumps, which look the same and tend to stay concentrated in one area.
 And, yes—they itch like hell.